 Saving the French doors from what is now the bathroom and bringing them in for the closet was such a great touch that really elevated the whole space!
 Being that it was a smaller closet, I think we really did a great job of maximizing the storage space 🙂

 Holy cow!!
 Can you even believe the transformation?!
-We were able to save the window from the other side of the room and put it into this space.
+My guys were able to save the window from the other side of the room and put it into this space.
 Does anyone recognize those two doors?!
 I love reusing items that are already in the house 🙂

 Countertop:Daltile Venetian Calacatta | Vanity: Kitchen Cabinet Kings | Faucet: Kohler | Sink: Kohler | Sconce Lighting: Kichler | Mirror: Complete Home Concepts | Flower Arrangements: Branches and Twigs | Bathroom Accessories: Contact us to purchase! | Countertop Fabrication: Rocktops | Insulation Materials: Knauf Insulation